- This event has passed.

-“The Gendered Politics of Civil Rights,” This Land is Herland series presentation (Virtual)
+“The Gendered Politics of Civil Rights,” This Land is Herland series presentation (virtual)

 September 22, 7 p.m.

+Registration for this program is now closed.
 The Oklahoma Historical Society and the Cherokee Strip Regional Heritage Center are pleased to present This Land is Herland, a series of programs on women’s activism in Oklahoma sponsored by Oklahoma Humanities.
 The second program, “The Gendered Politics of Civil Rights,” will take place online on Tuesday, September 22, at 7 p.m.
 The event will be conducted virtually and will include presentations by three scholars.
 Following the presentations, the scholars will be available to answer questions from the online audience.

 This program looks at how Oklahoma women impacted the struggle for civil rights on several fronts.
 Topics and speakers for the evening are: “‘To Speak so Forthrightly as to Offend’: The Civil Rights Activism and Confinement of Rosalyn ‘Rosie’ Coleman Gilchrist,” by Dr. Sarah Eppler Janda, Cameron University; “Making History: Being an NAACP Plaintiff—Ada Lois Sipuel Fisher,” by Cheryl Wattley, University of North Texas Dallas College of Law; and “Barbara ‘Wahru’ Cleveland and Herland Sister Resources,” by Dr. Lindsey Churchill, University of Central Oklahoma.